 The value of an area can be measured in two ways:

-With Solink’s video surveillance platform, you can also get a greater detail of shopper interactions with a particular display by accessing video at the time of engagement.
+With Solink’s video security platform, you can also get a greater detail of shopper interactions with a particular display by accessing video at the time of engagement.

 The important elements or areas to track are: